Category: IBM Enterprise Cobol

 For a number of years I’ve taught the two-course assembler sequence for Marist to people located around the globe.
 The course evolves each year and I take pride in adding new topics and videos each time I teach it.
 I’d love to work with you individually to master IBM Assembly language in a small-group asynchronous online setting.
 Together, we will work through a sequence of on-target programming assignments.
 At the end, you’ll have the necessary skills to begin working as an assembler programmer.
 But don’t wait, classes are starting soon.

-Learn You a COBOL for Great Good
+Learn You a COBOL for Great GoodLearn You a COBOL for Great Good

 The title is a reference to one of my favorite programming language instruction texts: Learn You a Haskell for Great Good.
 Funny, well-written and instructive.
 If you want to learn a functional language, Haskell is a fine choice.
 I still like writing in Scheme – another functional language that’s almost as old as Cobol.